mr-asa/obsidian_weather/README.md

 > ►◄▻◅▸◂▹◃\
 > ⋯Θ⊢⊣
 >
-> For example, you can use the symbol ◯ to create a large ring, or enable a monospaced font and write —•— for a clean indication of height.
+> For example, you can use the symbol ◯ to create a large ring, or enable a monospaced font and write —•— for a clean indication of height (But I like the variant ——●—— with size of 0.5).
 You can also disable the icon entirely, leaving only the color accent.

 ### Weather layer